stravos97/java-documentation-notes/While loop.md

 }
 ```

+Imagine listening to songs and counting how many are jazz:

+- `number` = which song you're on (goes up with every song: track 1, 2, 3, 4...)
+- `count` = how many jazz songs you've heard (only goes up when you hear jazz)
+- `maxPrimes` = how many jazz songs you need to find

+You listen to EVERY song in order, but only count the jazz ones.
+Stop when you've found enough jazz songs.

 > [!NOTE]
 > This pattern separates **progress tracking** (`count`) from **candidate iteration** (`number`).
 Essential for "find N items matching criteria" algorithms.